-Speculation about Apple's next Mac operating system is hotting up, with rumours that the new OS X - whether it's called OS X 10.10 or OS X 11, or maybe even OS 11 without the X - will have a flatter, more minimalist design like iOS 7.
-Updated 27 January 2014 with comment from Phil Schiller.
+Apple's next Mac operating system could be an exciting one, with rumours that the new OS X - whether it's called OS X 10.10 or OS X 11, or maybe even OS 11 without the X - will have a flatter, more minimalist design like iOS 7.

-Apple released OS X 10.9 Mavericks in October of 2013, after previewing it several months before at the Worldwide Developers Conference in July.
-Just days after its launch, OS X 10.10 was spotted in web analytics reports, suggesting that Apple is already hard at work on the next version of the software.
-Here's what we know about it so far.
+Apple released OS X 10.9 Mavericks in October of 2013, after previewing it several months before at the Worldwide Developers Conference in June.
+Just days after its launch, OS X 10.10 was spotted in web analytics reports, suggesting that Apple is already hard at work on the next version of the software - we expect that Apple will preview features in the new version of OS X at WWDC in June 2014, but here's what we know about it so far.

 Looking back over the past three versions of OS X suggests that a new version is likely to arrive in 2014.

 In 2010, Apple announced OS X 10.7 Lion in October before releasing it to the public in July 2011.
 In February 2012, OS X 10.8 Mountain was announced before being rolled out in July 2012.
 Most recently, Apple announced OS X 10.9 Mavericks in June 2013 before making it available to the public in October 2013.

 So, while Apple hasn't been consistent in its release dates, it has released a new Mac operating system every consecutive year since 2011.